Dolman

+A dolman is either a military shirt, or a jacket decorated with braiding, first worn by Hungarian hussars.
+The word is of Turkish origin, and after being adopted into Hungarian, has propagated to other languages.
+The garment was worn by peasants from the 16th century onward and eventually spread throughout the country, mainly within wealthy peasant circles.
+It reached people living in the poorest conditions only at the end of the 19th century.

 Military dolman

 The dolman entered Western culture via Hungary starting in the sixteenth and continuing on into the nineteenth centuries where Hungarian hussars developed it into an item of formal military dress uniform.
 The jacket was cut tight and short, and decorated with passementerie throughout.
-Under this was worn an embroidered shirt that was cut tightly to the waist and beneath which it the shirt flared out into a skirt that sometimes reached nearly to the knee in the csakora-style.
+Under this was worn an embroidered shirt that was cut tightly to the waist and beneath which the shirt flared out into a skirt that sometimes reached nearly to the knee in the csakora-style.
 A decorated saber or sword hung from a barrel sash around the waist.
 The elaborate style of dress came to reflect cultural values with regard to romantic military patriotism.

 A second garment called a pelisse was frequently worn over it: a similar coat but with fur trimming, most often worn slung over the left shoulder with the sleeves (if any) hanging loose.

 Fashionable dolman

-A dolman is also an outer garment worn by ladies, with wide cape like arrangements instead of sleeves.
-It was a favourite style of mantle worn by fashionable women in the 1870s and 1880s.
+In the 19th century, Western women's fashion, a dolman was a garment which was worn outdoors as a type of jacket-style covering.
+The dolman was a popular style of mantle worn by fashionable women in the 1870s and 1880s.